MCCPAS/mccpas.github.io/contributions.md

 ### Air Conditioner for Students' Computer Lab

-Students of B.Sc. batch 1993-1990-1993 (Coordinator : Mr. Saravanan Kannan) provided a 1.5 ton split air conditioner () for the students' computer lab in the Physics Department.
+Students of B.Sc. batch 1990-1993 (Coordinator: Mr. Saravanan Kannan) provided a 1.5 ton split air conditioner () for the students' computer lab in the Physics Department.

 | Donor                        | Batch |
 |:-----------------------------|:------|